 psoriasis, a skin disease with thickened patches of red skin, often with silvery scales

 any blood vessel disorder causing poor circulation in the arms and legs

 phaeochromocytoma, a rare tumour of the adrenal gland.

-You are going to have anaesthesia (for example for surgery).
+Tell your doctor if you are going to have anaesthesia (for example, for surgery).

 Taking other medicines

-certain calcium antagonists such as diltiazem or verapamil (used to treat high blood pressure and angina)
+certain calcium antagonists such as diltiazem or verapamil, used to treat high blood